dalibo/emaj/docs/en/otherGroupsFunctions.rst

 To delete a comment, just call the function, supplying a *NULL* value as comment.

-Comments are stored into the *group_comment* column from the *emaj_group* table, which describes … groups.
+Comments are mostly interesting when :doc:`using Emaj_web<webUsage>`, that systematically displays them in the groups lists.
+But they can also be found in the *group_comment* column from the *emaj.emaj_group* table.

 .. _emaj_protect_group:
 .. _emaj_unprotect_group: